jarofghosts/npmm/README.md

 `npmm install --skipdefaults`

-which will only install dependencies outside of the standard `dependencies`
+which will only install dependencies outside of the standard `dependencies`, useful for using npmm as a dependency and adding a postinstall script to call it

 ## notes